Horse ivermectin is not safe for human consumption and can cause serious health risks if misused.

 The Role of Media and Misinformation in Misuse

-In recent years, misinformation about ivermectin’s effectiveness against viral illnesses like COVID-19 has led some people to seek out horse versions of the drug.
-Social media platforms amplified anecdotal claims without scientific backing.
+In recent years, misinformation about ivermectin’s effectiveness against viral illnesses like COVID-19 led some people to seek out horse versions of the drug.
+Social media and online chatter amplified anecdotal claims without reliable scientific backing.

 The takeaway: never substitute veterinary medicines for human treatments without professional guidance.